khueue/prolongo/diary.md

    encapsulating structures properly.
 Tomorrow, maybe clean up comm. with server into send/2 and receive/2.
 Encapsulate cursor.

  * May 26.
 Encapsulated cursor.
 Some socket cleanup.
+Started cleaning up command.
+Reimplemented list_collection_names, list_commands.
+Implemented bson:doc_get_strict/3, because it is sometimes nice to know if the key was found or not.